ICMP Online Inquiry Center

 In addition to storing biographical information, the OIC enables users to track the status of efforts to identify individuals using DNA matching techniques, in cases related to a country or region where ICMP has an agreement with the authorities to operate or participate in a DNA identification program.

 Genetic profiles are created by extracting and analyzing DNA.
 DNA can be extracted from blood or buccal samples given by family members of the missing and also from tissue samples, such as bone, of human remains.
-When DNA profiles from family samples match DNA profiles from human remains it becomes possible to establish the identity of the missing person with an exceptionally high degree of certainty.
+When DNA profiles from family samples match DNA profiles from human remains, it becomes possible to establish the identity of the missing person with an exceptionally high degree of certainty.